MajickTek/GenericMultiplayerConnector/readme.md

 # GENERIC MULTIPLAYER CONNECTOR

 ## Overview
-The Generic Multiplayer Connector (GMC) is a library to help turn any single-player game into a multi-player game by allowing clients to easily connect to a shared server and pass data to each other without having to worry about all the usual networking complications.
+The Generic Multiplayer Connector (GMC) is a library to help turn any single-player game into a realtime multi-player game by allowing clients to easily connect to a shared server and pass data to each other without having to worry about all the usual networking complications.
 It uses a client/server model, and when a client sends out any data, it is automatically received by all other clients in the same game.
 Clients also receive notifications of when a game has been won and who the winner was.

 ## Why should I use GMC?
 That's a very good question.
 There are lots of other networking libraries out there.
 However, the real advantage of GMC is that it requires minimal setup, configuration and handling: